 Self-hosted

-WordPress appears to have several advantages over Sigle, particularly in popularity, activity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Sigle and WordPress have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: Sigle uses Bash, Typescript, JSX, Next.js while WordPress leverages SCSS, PHP.